medic/cht-docs/content/en/core/guides/android/devel-setup.md

 Java 11 or above need to be installed.
 The `bin/` folder of the JDK must added in the `$PATH` environment variable, and it's recommended to have `$JAVA_HOME` pointing to the JDK folder as well.

-To install different versions of Java and without the need to have root permissions, checkout [Sdkman!](https://sdkman.io/), if you are familiar with tools like `nvm` or `rvm`, this tool is pretty much the same for Java, and once enabled any version of Java the command takes care of adding it to the `$PATH` and to set the `$JAVA_HOME` variable.
+To install different versions of Java and without the need to have root permissions, checkout [Sdkman!](https://sdkman.io/), if you are familiar with tools like `nvm` or `rvm`, this tool is pretty much the same for Java, and the command takes care of adding the selected JDK to the `$PATH` variable and to set the `$JAVA_HOME` variable.

 ### Android Studio and the SDK

-Android Studio is the full package with the IDE based on IntelliJ IDEA, the Android SDK and the SDK Manager with the UI to manage different packages visually, while the SDK alone only includes the command line tools like the `sdkmanager` CLI.
+Android Studio is the full package: the IDE based on IntelliJ IDEA, the Android SDK and the SDK Manager with the UI to manage different packages visually, while the SDK alone only includes the command line tools like the `sdkmanager` CLI.

 You don't need the IDE to build the app or to install a "debug" version in a device, or get the logs, but it's recommended if you also want to debug the app or modify the code.